uisautomation/media-webapp/doc/developer.rst

 `````````````

 Going to `CodeCov <https://codecov.io/>`_, logging in with GitHub and adding the
-``sms-webapp`` repository will start code coverage reporting on pull-requests.
+``media-webapp`` repository will start code coverage reporting on pull-requests.

 Documentation
 `````````````

-Travis CI has been set up so that when the master branch is built, the documentation is deployed to https://uisautomation.github.io/sms-webapp via GitHub pages.
+Travis CI has been set up so that when the master branch is built, the documentation is deployed to https://uisautomation.github.io/media-webapp via GitHub pages.
 The `UIS robot <https://github.com/bb9e/>`_ machine account's personal token is set up in Travis via the ``GITHUB_TOKEN`` environment variable.